What Is Breast Cancer?

 Fortunately, breast cancer is very treatable if detected early.
 Localized tumors can usually be treated successfully before the cancer spreads; and in nine out of 10 cases, the woman will live at least another five years.
 However, late recurrences of breast cancer are common.

 Once the cancer begins to spread, treatment becomes difficult, although treatment can often control the disease for years.
-Improved screening procedures and treatment options mean that at least seven out of 10 women with breast cancer will survive more than five years after initial diagnosis and half will survive more than 10 years.
+Improved screening procedures and treatment options mean about 8 out of 10 women with breast cancer will survive at least 10 years after initial diagnosis.

 What Causes Breast Cancer?